paulshuker/coppafisher/docs/diagnostics.md

 .npz file with image at key `"arr_0"`, or a .tif file (based on package [tifffile](https://github.com/cgohlke/tifffile)).
 For further customisation, see the Viewer docstring in the [source code](https://github.com/paulshuker/coppafish/blob/HEAD/coppafish/plot/results_viewer/base.py).

+Gracefully close the Viewer and subplots by pressing Ctrl + C in the terminal.

 ### Description